 - Preview data, table info, statistics

 Image 1: Key information aids in the discovery stage

 - Compose SQL and NoSQL queries using the composer.

 - Choose from any of the supported analytical engines such as Presto, Spark, Hive, and more.

-- Use collections to organize your work as you iteratively build towards the final query.
+- Use collections to organize your work as you iteratively build toward the final query.

 - View query history, search, and reuse.